DigiChic/Google-Query-Class-by-SkilHarvest/README.md

 - Google Sheets [You can find it here](https://docs.google.com/spreadsheets/u/0/?ec=asw-sheets-hero-goto)

 # Data Cleaning and Preparation
-- Data cleaning which is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset
+- Data cleaning is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset
+- Clean data ensures that the data analysed is consistent and can be analysed accurately
-- The data used was clean and analysed
+- The data used was clean and then analysed

 # Results Findings